Joakim Stulić

 Joakim Stulić, also Joakim Stulli as styled by himself, (1730–1817) was a lexicographer from the Republic of Ragusa, the author of the biggest dictionary in the older Croatian lexicography.

+Biography

 He was born in Dubrovnik, where he received his primary education and continued his studies in the Jesuit college and at the Franciscan monastery, where he studied philosophy and theology.
 Then he moved to Rome, where he studied theology at the central Franciscan site of learning in the Aracoeli monastery for three years.
 Stulić returned to Dubrovnik and started his lexicographic work around 1760, which would last for half a century, until 1810.

 Stulli's lifetime achievement was his Latin–Italian–"Illyrian" dictionary.

 In the beginning, Stulić's sources were the dictionary of Ardelio Della Bella, the lexicographic efforts of the Akademija ispraznijeh (Academy of the Idle) from Dubrovnik, and the Turin Dictionary, the best Italian academic dictionary of the 18th century.
 He also collected material from literary works and oral sources.